Pandoks/hammer-control/README.md

 ### schedule.json

 To create a schedule, create a `schedule.json` file in the `~/.hammerspoon/hammer-control` directory.
-If you want to use the `example-schedule.json` as a reference, you copy it over with `cp ~/.hammerspoon/hammer-control/example-schedule.json ~/.hammerspoon/hammer-control/schedule.json` or copy and paste this into your `schedule.json` file:
+If you want to use the `example-schedule.json` as a reference, you can copy it over with `cp ~/.hammerspoon/hammer-control/example-schedule.json ~/.hammerspoon/hammer-control/schedule.json` or copy and paste this into your `schedule.json` file: